MolecularAI/aizynthfinder/docs/relationships.rst

 Analysis / post-processing
 --------------------------

-This diagram explains how the different objects involved in the analysis are connected.
+This diagram explains how the different objects involved in the analysis of the search are connected.

 .. image:: analysis-rel.png